LukasL97/openai-pinecone-search/article.md

 ```

 Now we can ask questions about information from out documents and retrieve an answer from OpenAI.
-As an example, we try out the following question:
+Using some Wikipedia articles about different topics as our example documents, we try out the following question:

 > What role does the president play in the political system of Angola?